Tagovailoa leads No. 2 Alabama to 42-3 rout of Duke

 THE TAKEAWAY

-Alabama: There wasn’t much for coach Nick Saban to complain about as his team won its eighth straight neutral-site game to begin a season.
+Alabama: There wasn’t much to complain about as the Tide won its eighth straight neutral-site game to begin a season.
 If there is one area of concern, it’s the kicking game.
-After beating out Joseph Bulovas for the job, Will Reichard clanked a 49-yard field goal off the right upright and missed again from 48 yards.
+After beating out Joseph Bulovas for the job, freshman Will Reichard clanked a 49-yard field goal off the right upright and missed again from 48 yards.

 UP NEXT